62% View U.S. Economy As Unfair to the Middle Class

-A new Rasmussen Reports national telephone survey finds that just 36% of Likely U.S. Voters now view the economy as at least somewhat fair.
-Fifty-two percent (52%) see it as unfair.
-These figures include only five percent (5%) who say the economy is Very Fair and 18% who think it is Not At All Fair.
+A new Rasmussen Reports national telephone survey finds that 33% of Likely U.S. Voters now believe the economy is fair to the middle class, little changed from December but down from a high of 43% in January of last year.
+Sixty-two percent (62%) describe the economy as unfair to the middle class, down from a high of 66% in December but more in line with regular findings for the past year.
+These findings include five percent (5%) who say the economy is Very Fair and 21% who see it as Not At All Fair.
 (To see survey question wording, click here.)

 Rasmussen subscribers can log in to read the rest of this article.